JacobMGEvans/README.md/README.md

 Greetings!

-A little about myself, I create blog posts, volunteer in tech communities (VetsWhoCode, KCD, Testing Library, etc...) and work in open source. 🚧TBD...🏗️
+A little about myself, I create blog posts, volunteer in tech communities (VetsWhoCode, KCD, Testing Library, etc...) and work in open source. 🚧WIP...🏗️

 ---